 The SEA has helped to shape the direction of the NDP.
 In particular, the findings of the SEA of the emerging NDP and reasonable alternatives have informed decisions in respect of:

-- the policies that the NDP should contain and their content; - the amount of growth to be accommodated in the plan area; - the options for delivering the overall amount of growth required.
+- the policies that the NDP should contain and their content; - the amount of growth to be accommodated in the plan area; - the sites to be allocated in the NDP and options for delivering the overall amount of growth required.